whoabhaysharma/WA-Transformer/README.md

 # WA-Transformer

-WA-manipulator is a Chrome extension designed to enhance your WhatsApp Web experience by adding a button next to the input field.
+WA-Transformer is a Chrome extension designed to enhance your WhatsApp Web experience by adding a button next to the input field.
 This button enables you to easily convert and transform your text messages between professional and informal tones.

 ## Features
 - **Professional Tone:** Instantly transform your casual messages into polished, formal text.